n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

 (all the notifications API is collected under the Notification interface)

 This's almost it.
 As the last thing, we adjust the package configuration.
-We tell Typescript to emit type declarations by adjusting the `tsconfig.json`:
+We tell TypeScript to emit type declarations by adjusting the `tsconfig.json`:

 ```json